The word Anemia derives from an ancient Greek word anaimia, meaning “lack of blood.”

 Normocytic Anemia (MCV 80 to 100 fL)

-Some conditions can present in more than 1 classification.
+Some conditions can present in more than one classification.
 For example, early iron deficiency can be normocytic.
 Anemia of chronic disease is mostly normocytic but can be microcytic too.
 Hemolytic anemia can cause either macrocytic or normocytic anemia.

 Iron deficiency anemia is the most common type of anemia, affecting approximately 8% to 9% of the world’s population.